 Because it's the easiest of the maintenance-related jobs, many job seekers look to get employed as maintenance personnel.

-There's always tons of work available and almost every major company always has openings for these positions.
+There's always tons of work available and almost every major always has openings for these positions.
 However, the job situation has currently taken a hit due to the ongoing pandemic and the resulting social-distancing protocols.

 A lot of full-time maintenance professionals are now taking up part-time work in less populated settings.